onlyverysmall/kitty.io/README.md

 rosrun mjpeg_server mjpeg_server
 ```

+A [static server](https://gist.github.com/3037480) will need to be set up to
+serve the site and the video URL should point to the IP address of the
+mjpeg_server.

 ## What's Next

 Kitty.io is still early and very much a Work In Progress.
 A few of the upcoming